Battery Defense in Indiana

-Attorneys at The Criminal Defense Team of Baldwin, Kyle, and Kamish include the only three Board Certified criminal
+Attorneys at The Criminal Defense Team of Baldwin, Kyle, Perry, and Kamish include the only four Board Certified

-Law Specialists in the state of Indiana*, so you know you're working
+criminal Law Specialists in the state of Indiana*, so you know you're

-with highly experienced and skilled professionals who know how to represent
+working with highly experienced and skilled professionals who know how

 How serious is a battery charge?